 Typically, escrow collects the first months’ worth of assessments.
 It usually takes your escrow 4-6 weeks to send the paperwork and payment to the Action escrow department.
 Once that is received, Action will send you a welcome package with your account number.
 Your account number is your identity in the HOA and gateway to the Resident Portal.
 You can expedite this process by emailing a copy of your recorded grant deed or HUD-1 closing statement to firstname.lastname@example.org.
 Include your property address, name of the Association and date you closed.
 Allow approximately one week for processing.

 Your monthly HOA assessments are NOT impounded with your taxes and insurance.
 Do not make the mistake of not sending in payments for several months.
 Check with your realtor and lender to understand when your first payment is due after the close of escrow and when in doubt, give us a call.

-Once your information is updated in the Resident Portal, you can request your Smart Pool credentials through Openpath.
+Once your information is updated in the Resident Portal, you can request your OpenPath pool credentials from the office.
 For more information regarding pool credentials and pool rules, refer to the Rules and Regulations.
 The forms and requirements can be found on the Resident Portal.

 Information regarding the location of pools, hours of operation and status can be found on the Amenities page of this website.

 Storage pods are not allowed in some areas of the community.
 If this is the method you were considering for your move, please contact the office before paying that deposit!
 If you will be parking a moving truck or van overnight in the community please notify us so we can lot it into our system for patrol.